patcg-individual-drafts/private-aggregation-api/README.md

 disabled if third-party cookies are disabled/deprecated generally or for a particular site/context; note that if third-party cookies are generally disabled, but enabled for a particular site, debug mode will not be enabled for that site to protect data saved from other sites.
-This also means debug mode will automatically become deprecated when third-party cookies are deprecated.

 Though the debug mode is tied to third-party cookie availability, browsers may temporarily allow debug mode without third-party cookies in order to support